CNCLgithub/Algorithms-of-the-Mind/README.md

 We will click on (or copy and paste on your browser's address line) this URL after creating an SSH tunnel (see below).

-# Make an SSH tunnel to connect to your Jupyter Notebook
+# Make an SSH tunnel

 Now open a shell terminal on your own local computer (e.g., `iterm` on Mac OS X)